wxling002/ict381-lab-notes/LAB_0C.md

 4. Follow on-screen prompts to create your personal account

-## Exercise 2: Setting up username and email address in Git
+## Task 2: Setting up username and email address in Git

 1. Open **Terminal**.